Trackunit/developer-hub/sdk-docs/iris-app-sdk-functions/iris-app-publish.md

-3. Enter the Publish command (npx nx run my-first-app:publish) to publish your app.
+1. Enter the Publish command (nx run my-first-app:publish) to publish your app.
 Use your app name instead of my-first-app within the command line.

 ```
-npx nx run my-first-app:publishApp
+nx run my-first-app:publishApp
 ```